 If there’s one issue among many that grabs the attention of most Irish people, it’s the horrifying state of permanent crisis in which almost 9,000 homeless adults and children currently survive.
 But familiarity is corrosive.
 We’re becoming so accustomed to the statistics and the images they generate in the media, social and otherwise, that to be homeless is increasingly to be invisible.
 Nowadays, to capture our attention, we need pictures of a five-year-old eating his dinner on the pavement or an elderly woman eating hers on a windowsill.
 The images are awful; the statistics are awful.
 Even more awful is that we keep re-electing the two parties who have refused for decades to build public housing while watching the numbers of homeless soar.

 Amazingly, the Government appears to think that the solution to the housing crisis is to subsidise those outrageous rents with Housing Assistance Payment (HAP) rather than get into the messy business of building and renting houses.
-And HAP turns out to be a nice little earner for more than the one in four TDs who are landlords, including four members of the Cabinet and five Ministers of State in the 32nd Dáil.
+And HAP turns out to be a nice little earner for more than one in four TDs who are landlords, including four members of the Cabinet and five Ministers of State in the 32nd Dáil.
 None of them recused themself or was asked to recuse themself from voting on landlord and tenant legislation.

 By definition, anyone who can afford to rent on the private market at current prices is not eligible for public housing.
 Consequently, anyone on the housing list who is renting on the private market is receiving HAP of up to €2500 per month.
-It necessarily follows that each unit of public housing built by the Councils would represent a saving of up to €2500 per month in perpetuity and a massive loss to the landlords.
+It necessarily follows that each unit of public housing built by the Councils would represent a saving of up to €2500 per month and a painful loss to the landlords.

 What looks at first like a progressive transfer of funds to the poorest is, in fact, a massive handout to landlords at the taxpayers’ expense.